The Neuroscience of Love: Why Your Heart Hurts

 Why You Obsess After Breakups

 Your heart hurts because your nervous system is trying to resolve an event that cannot be neatly resolved.
 Knowing that this obsessive phase is part of the neuroscience of love can help you soften your self-judgment.
 You are not weak for going over things.
-Your brain is trying very hard to protect you, even if its method is exhausting.
+Your neural architecture is trying very hard to protect you, even if its method is exhausting.

 Two men laugh over drinks while exploring a dating app, capturing modern connection and the social dynamics shaped by the neuroscience of love.